 Compensation review and appeal rights

 If you think a decision we made is wrong, you have the right to ask us to look at it again.
 This will not cost you anything and is easy to do.
-Read more about reviews and appeals.

-Compensation information for legal advisers and insurers
+Information for legal advisers and insurers